 Praise the LORD, O my soul….I will sing to the Lord all my life; I will sing praise to my God as long as I live.
 May my meditation be pleasing to Him, as I rejoice in the Lord.
 But may sinners vanish from the earth and the wicked be no more.
 Praise the Lord, my soul.
 Praise the Lord [Hallelujah].
 (Psalm 104:1,33-35)

 Pastor Charles H. Spurgeon (1834-1892) counseled, “Let your thoughts be psalms, your prayers incense, and your breath praise.”
-Spurgeon may have been thinking of any sacred songs or hymns in his first phrase, but I will use his words to talk about some features/aspects of all 150 Psalms in Scripture.
+Spurgeon may have been thinking about any sacred songs or hymns in his first phrase, but I will use his words to talk about some features and aspects of all 150 Psalms in Scripture.

 The Bible’s Psalms Are Full of Teaching about God (from Christ our Prophet)

 They celebrate the Lord’s character and conduct, all He is and all He does for us.
-Martin Luther called the Psalms a “mini-Bible” because they summarize all the key Scripture themes.
+Martin Luther called the Psalms a “mini-Bible” because they summarize many key Scripture themes.
 They recite key events in Old Testament (“OT”) history and theology and they look forward to the Lord Jesus’ incarnation and ministry.
 Christ and His apostles sang, chanted, and quoted often from the Psalms, more than any OT book.
-Jesus taught that the Psalms pointed to His sufferings and His glories that would follow, and that He fulfilled them.1
+Jesus taught that the Psalms pointed to His sufferings and glories, and that He fulfilled them.1

 John Calvin says that knowing God is meant to drive us to prayer and to trust and obey the Lord Jesus.
 Does your learning about God make you seek to love Him and live for Him?